 Welcome to the ‘Curious Little Monkeys Minecraft Activity Ideas’ post!
 All of the activities below are centred around the wonderful world of Minecraft.
 They will engage your children in hands-on fun whilst working on key skills from all the main subject areas.
 We hope they have a fun and busy couple of weeks!
-If you enjoy these ideas you will LOVE our huge Minecraft activity pack with over 25 more amazing cross-curricular activities!
+If you enjoy these ideas you will LOVE our cross-curricular Minecraft Activity Pack and our Maths for Minecrafters pack, ideal for ages 5-12!

 These posts are created in collaboration with Laura from Curious Little Monkeys and Hannah from Adventure Travel Family.
 We are both long term home educators; Laura is also a qualified teacher and we love developing really fun and engaging educational activities for children.
 Our previous activities for children were a huge hit, especially our free STEM challenges digital download, and we hope you love this post!

 This is an awesome literacy and ICT project for your child to really get stuck into (without it feeling like a literacy project!).
 Explain that they are going to be creating a Minecraft animation.

 a) Create a comic strip story plan.

 The animation will need a storyline to follow.
 First, your child will need to come up with a setting, their characters and the plot.
 There are lots of different ways to plan this out.
 We love using a comic strip format to plan out a story, with or without words depending on your child.

 - Develop characters and introduce a problem